-Each AMSOIL Moto Hero is awarded an $250 AMSOIL Shopping spree, Kanati Lite Truck tires from GBC, a commemorative American flag courtesy of Columbia Flag & Sign Co. along with a certificate from their store, 100% Goggles and ARMA will be donated a Black Edition – ProKit full of ARMA supplements and gear.
+Each AMSOIL Moto Hero is awarded an $250 AMSOIL Shopping spree, Kanati Lite Truck tires from GBC, a commemorative American flag courtesy of Columbia Flag & Sign Co. along with a certificate from their store and 100% Goggles.

 To nominate yourself or someone you know, click HERE.

 2023 AMOSIL Moto Heroes

 Round 1 - Big Buck - Kyle Napier

 The Big Buck AMSOIL Moto Hero was awarded to Kyle Napier of Hyden, Kentucky.
 Napier served in the Army.
 He served twice in Afghanistan in the Operation Enduring Freedom.
 He is a purple heart recipient and has one arcom with valor, along with two presidential citations.
 Kyle and his friend have also walked over 22 miles between counties to honor fallen veterans who have died by suicide.

 Round 2 - Wild Boar - Jeremy Lentz

 The AMSOIL Moto Hero at the Moose Racing Wild Boar was awarded to Jeremy Lentz, 43.
 Jeremy is in the United States Air Force as a Master Sergeant, but back home he is the Father and mechanic for youth bike racer, Travis Lentz.
 Jeremy enlisted in the Air Force right out of High School and has served his country for over 20 years.
 Jeremy was deployed and served as an aircraft mechanic.

 Round 3 - The General - Anthony Dibasilio